-Some time after the Commission's work was done, a need to regularly review airspace utilisation throughout the RSA was identified and the National Airspace Committee, (NASCOM), was established.
-The intention of the NASCOM, (originally termed NAC) was to afford all users, service providers and the regulating authorities a forum where amendments to airspaces, associated routes and facilities, could be debated, thereby providing the Director with transparent, sound and complete information prior to, and as guidance for, the publication of any needed changes.
+Sometime after the Commission's work was done, a need to regularly review airspace utilisation throughout the RSA was identified and the National Airspace Committee, (NASCOM), was established.
+The intention of the NASCOM, (originally termed NAC) was to afford all users, service providers and the regulating authorities a forum where amendments to airspaces including associated procedures, routes and facilities, could be debated, thereby providing the Director with transparent, sound and complete information for approval prior to, and as guidance for, the publication of any needed changes.

 Since the establishment and successful running of NASCOM, major changes, such as the introduction of commercialised air traffic and navigational services, (by the Air Traffic and Navigation Services Company - ATNS), has necessitated a review of the functions, mandate and constitution of NASCOM.